 Out of stock

 What Are the Advantages?

 Conforming dressings are flexible enough to provide for body movement.
 Because of this flexibility, these bandages are suitable for dressing retention on areas of the body that experience high movement like the hand, ankle, wrist, knee, or elbow.
 These highly flexible and molding bandages easily adapt to the give and take of movement.
 They may also be used in locations where their is less body movement such as lower legs and arms, upper legs and arms and torso.
 Larger bandage widths usually work best for these areas.
-These dressings are available in many options, including Sof-Form, Calamine Inpregnated, and Poly-Rayon.
+These dressings are available in many options, including Conforming Stretch Bandage, Calamine Inpregnated, and McKesson Conforming Polyester Bandage.
 There are also several conforming gauze bandages, including the Conforming Stretch Gauze Bandage from Dynarex, the Conforming Gauze Roll Bandage also from Dynarex and the Cotton Conforming Dressing from McKesson.

 These medical bindings are breathable.
 They allow moisture to escape and air to circulate over the skin and around the primary dressing.
 By providing for air circulation, the risk of infection and inflammation is significantly reduced.
 This dressing also significantly reduces heat in the wound area by allowing circulation.

 Many variations of these bindings are designed to be absorbent, wicking away any leaking exudate from the primary dressing.
 Usually this type of dressing employs cotton fibers or another natural fiber in its fabric as the absorbent material.
 The fabric is soft to the touch and comfortable for the patient.